Top tips for grazing turnout...

 Milk quality

 Monitor bulk tank milk collections for average yields and constituents.
-A fall in butterfat or protein of 0.3% or greater in one week is a warning sign for poor rumen function and the occurrence of SARA.
+A fall in butterfat or protein of 0.3% or greater in one week is a warning sign for poor rumen function and SARA.
 It is also useful to keep an eye on the butterfat to protein ratio to ensure this falls within the optimum range of circa 1.2:1.

-Feeding Actisaf live yeast
+Feed Actisaf® live yeast

-Adding Actisaf live yeast to your cows’ ration will reduce setbacks in performance at turnout by helping the rumen bugs adjust to grazed grass faster and more effectively, thereby improving rumen function.
-Actisaf also reduces the risk of SARA, both at
+Adding Actisaf® live yeast to your cows’ ration will reduce setbacks in performance at turnout by helping the rumen bugs adjust to grazed grass faster and more effectively, thereby improving rumen function.
+Actisaf® also reduces the risk of SARA, both at turnout and throughout the grazing period.